nautechsystems/nautilus_trader/docs/user_guide/advanced/advanced_orders.md

 ## Bracket Orders

-Is a group of orders including some entry order bracketed by a take-profit `LIMIT` order and stop-loss `STOP_MARKET` order.
+Is a group of orders including some entry order bracketed by two child orders being a take-profit `LIMIT` order and stop-loss `STOP_MARKET` order.
-The best way to build this group is via the `OrderFactory`.
+The best way to build this group is via the [OrderFactory](https://docs.nautilustrader.io/api_reference/common.html#module-nautilus_trader.common.factories).